libretro/docs/docs/guides/controller-autoconfiguration.md

 3. [Submit your profile to our joypad profile repository](https://github.com/libretro/retroarch-joypad-autoconfig).

 ### Default-off configs

-Some third-party controller vendors may use the same vendor ID and product ID as original controllers, which can lead to conflicts.
-To prevent issues with commonly used devices, consider the following steps for specific controllers:
+When creating controller configurations, it's crucial to consider potential conflicts, especially unlicensed controllers that may use the same vendor ID and product ID as original controllers.
+These conflicts can lead to unintended consequences, making it necessary to implement specific handling for certain controllers.
+To address this, we recommend using "default-off" configurations for such devices.

+Here's how to set up a default-off configuration:

 1. Append "(default-off)" to the configuration filename.
 2. Comment out the `input_vendor_id` and `input_product_id` lines in the config file.

-This approach allows users to manually enable the configuration when needed.
+This approach allows users to manually enable the configuration when needed, preventing automatic application that could interfere with common devices.

-**Examples**:
-- Affected common device: Nintendo Switch Pro Controller (on Linux 5.15 and older)
+**Examples of affected devices**:
+- The Nintendo Switch Pro Controller operates with distinct configuration files depending on the Linux kernel version.
+For Linux 5.16 and later, it utilizes one specific configuration file, while an alternate configuration file is employed for older versions of the Linux kernel.
-- Unlicensed controller: Data Frog P02
+- Unlicensed controllers that may use the same vendor ID and product ID as original controllers (e.g., Data Frog P02)

-### Unlicensed controllers

-#### Managing generic controller identifiers

-Unlicensed controllers may appear with generic names like "Wireless Controller" when connected to a system.
-This lack of specific identification can cause file name conflicts within the autoconfig system, which relies on unique device names.
-To address this problem:
-1. Rename the configuration file to follow the format `[Manufacturer] [Model]`.
-2. Retain the `input_device` field with the generic identifier for system compatibility.
-3. Implement `input_device_display_name` to show a more specific title in the RetroArch interface.

-**Note:** The risk of naming conflicts is generally lower with licensed controllers, including those from licensed third-party vendors, but it's not entirely eliminated.
-Licensed controllers typically follow standardized protocols for device identification, reducing the likelihood of generic names being used.
-This applies to both first-party and officially licensed third-party controllers.

-Example of unlicensed controller: Data Frog P02 identifies as "Wireless Controller"
+By implementing default-off configs for these and similar devices, you can help ensure a smoother experience for users while still providing the necessary configuration options for those who require them.

 ## Troubleshooting
 If your joypad is not configured properly, you should [generate a RetroArch log](/docs/guides/generating-retroarch-logs.md).
 Your log will show if a profile has been matched for your pad and the path of the corresponding profile.

 ## Joypad auto-configuration file